Tip sheet: Social media best practices

 • Use a disclaimer such as “Views are my own.”

-• Notify CIRES comms if one of your posts goes viral or if a reporter reaches out to you via social media
+• Notify CIRES communications if one of your posts goes viral or if a reporter reaches out to you via social media

 Avoid